FastAPI 102: Async vs Sync, What Actually Happens

 Asyncio.gather: concurrent vs sequential awaits

-In async def, awaiting operations sequentially means waiting for each one to complete before starting the next. asyncio.gather() runs them concurrently — all start immediately, you wait for all to finish.
+In async def, awaiting operations sequentially means waiting for each one to complete before starting the next. asyncio.gather() runs them concurrently.
+All calls start immediately, and you wait for the last one to finish.

 import asyncio